Addicted to Gambling? What do addicted gamblers look like?

 How do you know if you are addicted to gambling?

-The new American Psychiatric Association diagnostic manual, DSM-5, scheduled for publication in May 2013, for the first time specifies that an activity not involving a substance can be addictive – namely compulsive gambling.
+The American Psychiatric Association diagnostic manual, DSM-5, published in May 2013, for the first time specifies that an activity not involving a substance can be addictive – namely compulsive gambling.
 Of course, Charles O’Brien, who heads DSM-5’s Substance-Related Disorders Work Group, had to jump through intellectual and scientific hoops to justify this radical departure (which I indicated was necessary in my books, Love and Addiction, in 1975, and The Meaning of Addiction, in 1985).
 To wit: “substantive research,” O’Brien says, indicates “pathological gambling and substance-use disorders are very similar in the way they affect the brain and neurological reward system.”

 Leaving aside that this gibberish actually means nothing, it seems that O’Brien is envisioning the kind of intense gambling episodes where people – caught in a frenzy – dispense all of their worldly goods to casinos in a desperate, compulsive cycle of losing betting.